LytexWZ/azureminesGUI/README.md

       Waits for Ambrosia to spawn, then it teleports your character to automine it

-This GUI will recive more updates as I got more time to revive it.
-To use it just paste the loadstring line into your executor.
+This GUI will not recieve more updates because the game won't update anymore, the roblox anticheat killed scripting and there are no more reasons for it to exist, if you encounter any bug feel free to open a commit or just open an issue and I will try to fix it.

-{Supported by: SYNAPSE, KRNL, VEGA X, ARCEUS X, FLUXUS}
+{Supported by: ~~SYNAPSE~~, ~~KRNL~~, VEGA X, ARCEUS X, FLUXUS} {Both executors are dead}